philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ## Communicating with Decompilers

 A difficulty we've faced on VIBES is how to communicate with between tools that decompile and tools that compile patches.
 There are `N` tools that decompile and `M` tools that patch.
-Each one has it's own interfaces and it is outside both the desires and probably people-hours to figure out how to build the `N*M` different interface combinations.
+Each one has it's own interfaces and it is outside both the desires and people-hours to figure out how to build the `N*M` different interface combinations.
 I don't want to impose the burden of writing our VIBES config files on others, and also I want the freedom to change the format as I understand more without making people want to kill me.

 DWARF has some aspects that make it seem like a partial solution to this problem:

 - It is standardized.
 - It is language universal.
 Decompiler output is not really valid C or anything, so this is good.
-- It gets in the ballpack of expressing the information we need.
+- It gets us in the ballpack of expressing the information we need.
 - There is utility in exporting it anyway for other users so they can see their annotated decompilation in gdb.
 I take that people have made export plugins for [IDA](https://github.com/ALSchwalm/dwarfexport), [Ghidra](https://github.com/cesena/ghidra2dwarf) and [Binary Ninja](https://github.com/immunant/dwarf-writer) as evidence for this.
-These plugins are all close but no cigar for out purposes AFAIK.
+These plugins are all close but no cigar for our purposes AFAIK.

 The downsides of DWARF: